mytram/perl-argparse/README.md

       - A more user-friendly interface to specify arguments, such as argument types, argument values split, etc.
       - Subcommand parsing, such svn <command>
-      - Supporting both flag based optional arguments and positional arguments
+      - Supporting both flag based named arguments and positional arguments

 VERSION
     version 1.0.3